Best Applied Science Apps for Middle School (6-8)

 The Learning Standard database tracks 379 apps in the middle school applied science category.
 Formal evaluations for this segment are underway.
 None have been evaluated yet, but catalogued credentialing data helps educators identify rigorous tools.

 Many applications lack clear evidence of instructional quality.
-The educational technology sector needs precise evaluation rubrics UNC Chapel Hill.
+The educational technology sector needs precise evaluation rubrics.

 Sixty-one apps in this category hold the ICEIE: Effectiveness & Efficacy certification.
 The ISTE Seal is the most common credential, held by 102 tracked apps.
-Schools spend $140 to $450 per student annually on digital tools ISTE.
-At these purchasing rates, identifying platforms that improve reasoning skills is a priority CORE.
+Schools spend $140 to $450 per student annually on digital tools.
+At these purchasing rates, identifying platforms that improve reasoning skills is a priority.

 Seventy-two apps hold the Common Sense: Privacy certification.
 Project Unicorn certifies 55 apps for interoperability, and 1EdTech certifies 32 apps.
 Catalogued platforms include Seesaw with 12 certifications, EVERFI K12 with 10, EasyTech with 9, Newsela Science with 9, and Toddle with 9.